EdEscudero/openai-agents/README.md

 ## Configuration

 The `config/agents.php` file allows you to customize the default model and parameters used when interacting with OpenAI.
+It also contains options to enable tracing and provide custom processors for handling trace data.

 ## License